vijayaratnakumari/FSxDemo/README.md

 Under storage —-> FSx
 FSx is also one of the storage services and this also looks like an EFS but EFS is not supported for Windows.
 Create file system: we have 4 types of file systems in the Amazon FSx.
-1.Amazon FSx for NetApp ONTAP
+1. Amazon FSx for NetApp ONTAP
 2. Amazon FSx for OpenZFS
 3. Amazon FSx for Windows File Server
 4.Amazon FSx for Lustre (Linux)